 Southland is home to more rivers and streams than any other province in New Zealand.
 Blessed with an abundance of productive spring creeks, freestone rivers, rain fed streams and lakes of many sizes, and of course the pure wilderness of Fiordland, the Southland angler never has to travel far to experience a diverse range of waters, and these are the basis for some of the worlds finest trout fishing.

 Many of these fish are large – a 6-pound (circa 24-inch) trout will fail to raise the eyebrows of an initiated local – although many would put the average size of the trout that we encounter at around 3 pound (18inches).
 With the wide variety of waters available throughout the wider Queenstown area, both backcountry and local there are more than enough angler days to fish each day of the season without covering the same productive beat twice!

-Dozens of rivers and streams are accessible by 4WD as daytrips, half day trips, or included in a multi-day itinerary.
+Many dozens of rivers and streams are accessible by 4WD as daytrips, half day trips, or included in a multi-day itinerary.
 No matter what the conditions or the weather, Chris is one of the few who can always find you fishable water, having regularly produced on days where others will often cancel.

-A typical day involves being picked up from your accommodation at a prearranged time, driving to our destination by air-conditioned 4WD vehicle and sampling some of NZ’s finest small stream fly fishing The average day allows for 8 hours fishing time, although one will never be pulled off the river if Chris thinks an evening hatch is imminent.
-Travelling times to our fishing areas vary depending on conditions, though are generally between 50 minutes to 2 hours drive time each way.
+A typical day involves being picked up from your accommodation, or meeting at a prearranged location to maximise fishing opportunities, driving to our destination by air-conditioned 4WD vehicle and sampling some of NZ’s finest small stream fly fishing.
+The average day allows for around 7 - 8 hours fishing time, although one will never be pulled off the river if Chris thinks an evening hatch is imminent on multi day adventures.
+Travelling times to our fishing areas vary depending on conditions, though are generally between 30 - 60 minutes drive time each way.

 Multi day safari

-Probably the best way to experience the wide variety of fishing that Southland has on offer, counter the ever changable weather, and to get your eye in is a multi-day trip where you hit the road staying close to the areas being fished at a selection of cabins, farmstays, hotels, and bed & breakfasts.
-This reduces travelling time maximizes the time spent fishing, and provides more flexibility for dealing with adverse weather conditions.
+Probably the best way to experience the wide variety of fishing that Southland has on offer, counter the ever changable weather, and to get your eye in is a multi-day trip where you hit the road staying close to the areas being fished at a selection of cabins, farmstays, country hotels, and bed & breakfasts.
+This reduces travelling time, maximizes the time spent fishing, and provides more flexibility for dealing with adverse weather conditions.
 Ask Chris about his backcountry campouts and car camping experiences.